 After exploring, you should head to one of the local oceanfront restaurants with a breathtaking view.
 Each of them serves delicious fresh fish, accompanied with typical Dominican sides such as tostones (fried plantains) or Moro (rice with beans seasoned Dominican style), usually for less than 10 USD.
 As Boca de Yuma is still a hidden gem among the things to do in Punta Cana, you will most likely only find some Dominican day-trippers here.

-How to get there: the best is to rent a car (or a private driver) and head towards Boca de Yuma via the main highway to La Romana.
+How to get there: the best is to rent a car in Punta Cana (or a private driver) and head towards Boca de Yuma via the main highway to La Romana.
 Take the Higuey/Yuma turnoff and pass San Rafael de Yuma until you reach Boca de Yuma.

-Cost: A rental car should cost you around 50 USD per day incl. insurances
+Cost: A rental car should cost you around 50 USD per day incl. full insurance (check rental car prices incl. insurance in Punta Cana here*)

 Why it is one of the best things to do in Punta Cana: Boca de Yuma is one of the closest off-the-beaten-track destinations in Punta Cana and offers some of the best (local) fish restaurants you can find in the area